-Good oral hygiene is essential to good healing.
-The night of surgery, use the prescribed Peridex Oral Rinse before bed.
-The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
-Be sure to rinse for at least 30 seconds then spit it out.
-Warm salt-water rinses (one teaspoon of salt in a cup of warm water) should be used at least four to five times a day, as well, especially after meals.
+Good oral hygiene is an integral part of the healing process.
+On the night of your surgery, use the Peridex Oral Rinse before bed, if prescribed.
+The day after surgery, use Peridex twice daily, after breakfast and before bed.
+Rinse for at least 30 seconds, then spit it out.
+Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 2-3 times a day, especially after meals.

 Wearing Your Prosthesis

 Do not use partial dentures, flippers, or full dentures after surgery for at least 10 days to promote your recovery.
 If you have any questions, reach out to our office directly.